Sanjaykrishnaob/sanjaykrishna-ob/index.md

 I am an aspiring **Cybersecurity SOC Analyst** with a passion for securing systems and networks.

-With hands-on experience in identifying vulnerabilities, analyzing potential threats, and ensuring system integrity, I am committed to a career in Security Operations Centers (SOC).As a passionate in cybersecurity, specializing in malware analysis, I am also committed to protecting digital environments from evolving threats.
-With a deep understanding of malware behavior, I excel in identifying malware and mitigating cyber threats.
+With hands-on experience in identifying vulnerabilities, analyzing potential threats, and ensuring system integrity, I am committed to a career in Security Operations Centers (SOC).
+As a passionate in cybersecurity, specializing in malware analysis, I'm also committed to protecting digital environments from evolving threats.
+With a deep understanding of malware (especially ransomware) behavior, I excel in identifying malware and mitigating cyber threats.

-My skills include: Malware Analysis, Incident Response, Threat Intelligence, Security Architecture.

 I stay updated with the latest trends and actively participate in cybersecurity communities and I spawn VMs to analyze the behavior of the malware using Static and Dynamic analysis using various tools such PE Studio, Volatility workbench, process monitor and autoruns, etc..

-I also have interests in astronomy and astrophotography.
+I also have interests in astrophysics and astrophotography.

 ## My Skills

 - Threat detection and analysis
+- Malware Analyis
 - Security monitoring and incident response
 - Windows and network security hardening
-- SIEM (Security Information and Event Management) solutions
 - Log analysis and reporting

 ## Projects

-### Built Malware Analysis Lab
+- Built Malware Analysis Lab
-Built malware analysis lab on a VM using Flare, Which I used for Static and Dynamic Malware Analysis.
+- Configured and hardened the security of the router with Cisco Packet tracer
+- Implemented Physical Security with Iot Devices using Cisco Packet tracer
+- Analyzed Antivirus Solutions from Different vendors and recorded their detection methods for Zero day Malwares and Ransomwares in a VM.

 ### Cybersecurity Research